SpongePowered/SpongeDocs/source/contributing/spongedocs.rst

 Overview
 ========

-The Sponge documentation, also referred to as "SpongeDocs," is the official documentation of the Sponge project.
+The Sponge documentation, also referred to as "SpongeDocs", is the official documentation of the Sponge project.
 The goal of SpongeDocs is to:

 * Help users set up their own servers powered by a Sponge implementation.